 for a purpose referred to in section 43(1) is not admissible in evidence against the detainee in any proceedings in a court.

-(7) If the lawyer referred to in subsection (2) has a current security clearance to “Secret” level given by the Attorney General’s Department of the Commonwealth, subsection (2) does not apply unless an issuing authority has made an order (a “monitoring order”) authorising the contact the detainee has with the lawyer under section 43 to be monitored.
+(7) If the lawyer referred to in subsection (2) has a current security clearance to “Secret” level given by the Attorney General’s Department of the Commonwealth, subsection (2) does not apply unless an issuing authority has made an order (a monitoring order) authorising the contact the detainee has with the lawyer under section 43 to be monitored.

 (8) Sections 18(1) to (5) and 19 apply in relation to a monitoring order, and an application for a monitoring order, as if references in those provisions to a prohibited contact order were references to a monitoring order.